benkl/pixeler/README.md

+# UPDATE
-# UPDATE to Blender 2.80 API.
+Now working in Blender 2.80

 # Pixeler
 Pixels to planes Blender Plugin.
 Install or copy into the addons folder.